 I sat up and took notice, devouring Baraka’s interviews with National Public Radio, his work with forthdistrict.com (a website for urban creatives) and his most recent album The Narrative (Humble Beast Records, 2016.)
 What I discovered was a faithful voice, equally at home discussing the writings of the early church fathers as he is analyzing the lyrics of Kanye West’s latest single.
 Baraka built a platform as a rapper and community activist, but uses that platform as a pulpit to offer spiritual insight and a prophetic critique of politics, pop culture, and life in urban America.

-Sho Baraka will join Denver Institute on Friday, February 24th for “The Artist’s Voice: A Conversation about Faith, Rap, & Race.”
-I encourage you to join us for a thought-provoking evening exploring Sho’s calling as an artist and activist, as well as how his Christian convictions shape his craft.
+Sho Baraka joined Denver Institute on Friday, February 24th for “The Artist’s Voice: A Conversation about Faith, Rap, & Race.”
+I encourage you to watch video recaps from this thought-provoking evening exploring Sho’s calling as an artist and activist, as well as how his Christian convictions shape his craft.

-In case you need convincing to attend, here are three reasons I turn to Sho Baraka for insight:
+In case you need convincing to learn more, here are three reasons I turn to Sho Baraka for insight:

 1) He’s theologically deep, yet contextually relevant.
 Baraka describes himself as someone who “Fraternize[s] with a remnant of people who have the cultural and theological aptitude to engage both Carter G. Woodson and G. K. Chesterton.”
 Examine his lyrics and you’ll see he combines contemporary urban culture with timeless streams of biblical thought.
 C.S.
 Lewis, W.E.B.
 Dubois, and David’s Psalms all find a relevant place in Baraka’s work.